 Reputed companies expect more than this when selecting the best candidate.
-To get chosen by a good company for this position you will need more exceptional skills called inventory management, analytical & logical thinking, and problem resolution skills.
+To get chosen by a good company for this position you will need more exceptional skills such as inventory management, analytical & logical thinking, and problem-resolution skills.

-Here is the example of one opening for the position of Inventory Controller posted on Linkedin Jobs,
+Here is an example of one opening for the position of Inventory Controller posted on Linkedin Jobs,

-Researching company requirements will give you more idea of how to become Inventory Controller.
+Researching company requirements will give you more idea of how to become an Inventory Controller.